UlisesJava/git-demo/README.md

 This is a simple text to reflect on git

-## Website
+## Website Contents

-This is a simple text to reflect on git 2
+here are the files in the website

+1. index.html